MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 ### ISV Partners in Microsoft 365 Developer TAP

-We recommend that our ISV partners who build multitenant solutions acquire a new sandbox Microsoft 365 tenant with Copilot.
+We recommend that our ISV partners who build multi-tenant solutions acquire a new sandbox Microsoft 365 tenant with Copilot.
 Interested ISVs must be members of the [Microsoft 365 Developer Technology Adoption Program (TAP)](https://aka.ms/m365devtap).

 ### Customers with existing Microsoft 365 and Copilot licenses